 An elective cosmetic surgery procedure improves a person’s appearance.
 In general, these surgeries do not correct the results of a traumatic event.
 Therefore, insurance hardly ever covers this type of procedure.

 Reconstructive surgery, however, is a procedure that a doctor will recommend to restore or repair the body.
 A person in a traumatic car crash may require reconstructive surgery to restore the function of certain aspects of the body.
-Facial reconstruction or hand reconstruction may be necessary for recovery.
+A facial reconstruction or hand reconstruction may be necessary for recovery.

 Medically necessary surgery is often the reconstructive surgery that a doctor will argue the patient needs.
 Patients typically don’t need cosmetic surgeries, as the desire is not spurred by an underlying medical condition.
 Medically necessary surgery comes directly from an impact on your daily life, quality of life, or life expectancy.